Take control of your retirement and receive a regular income with an Energy Super income stream account.

 Tax free if you’re 60 or more.
 If you’re under age 60 tax is charged at your marginal tax rate with a 15% tax offset available if you are aged between 55 and 59.

-You can nominate a dependant as your Reversionary Beneficiary when you start your Energy Super Income Stream.
+You can nominate a dependant as your Reversionary Beneficiary when you start your Energy Super Income Stream account.
 This means should you die with money in your account, your Reversionary Beneficiary will continue to receive your income stream.
 If you choose not to name a Reversionary Beneficiary you can nominate dependants as recipients of your account balance as a lump sum death benefit.